birnybaum/Roast_Upgrade/README.md

 The goal is to simply add multiprior without the need for python enviornment creations which might be difficult.

-To call MultiPrior, call roast(subj,‘multiprior’,’on’) This will work if:
+To call MultiPrior, call roast(subj,‘multiprior’,’on’) This will not work if a previous segmentation was done before the upgrade because the options and option files have changed.
-•	ROAST was not yet run on this subject
-•	ROAST was run with ‘multiprior’,‘off’

 To add MultiPrior to ROAST you will need to download the MultiPrior zip file and make a few changes to the roast.m file.
 MultiPrior zip file contains:
 •	MultiPrior.m, this should be moved to the roast-3.0 folder
 •	Defs.m, this should be moved to the spm12 folder in the lib folder in roast-3.0
 •	MultiPriors_WEB folder, this should be moved to the lib folder in roast-3.0 o	WARP_indiTPM.m o	SEGMENT.m o	SEGMENT.py
   o	Segmentation_config.py’
   o	best_model_tf2_singleGPUepoch100.h5
   o	scripts folder
   o	MultiPriors_env folder
   	Unzip MultiPriors_env.rar in the same file location
 •	ROAST_GUI.mlappinstall, this should be moved to the roast-3.0 folder
 •	renameFiles.M, , this should be moved to the roast-3.0 folder